versilov/exlearn/docs/elixir_modules.md

 ### `#create\1`

-Initializes the neural network processes and returns a handle.
+Creates the neural network processes and returns a handle.

 ```elixir
 structure = %{